rishihe/college_dairies/README.md

 30 april a boring day with study
 1 may a normaal day with minimal study
-2 may a bunk fom college with boys group going to a lake to swim and chill in hot summer
+2 may a bunk fom college with boys group going to a lake to swim and chill in hot summer 3 may normal day without study only i m wasting time